 Medicinal plants have played an important role in the traditional medicines of many indigenous populations for thousands of years (Shang et al., 2010).
 Due to this widespread usage, modern research techniques are being applied to identify the specific compounds responsible for these medicinal properties, and better characterize their method of action (Shang et al., 2010).
 A negative consequence of this increased attention to and demand for medicinal plants, is the endangerment of native plant populations resulting from overharvesting.
 Production efficiency and scale is also limited by this approach (I. B. Cole et al., 2007).
 Therefore, development of mass production systems for these medicinal compounds is extremely desirable.
 As chemical synthesis methods are limited by their expense and relative inefficiency, biotechnology-based methods are currently the most promising means of mass production (Yang et al., 2016).
 In this work, we analyze the metabolite diversity of a genus of medicinal plants, Scutellaria, and identify several species which are promising candidates for biotechnology improvement.

-contains multiple species of plants renowned for their medicinal properties.
+Belonging to the mint family Lamiaceae, the Scutellaria genus contains multiple species of plants renowned for their medicinal properties.
 S. barbata is commonly used in traditional Eastern medicines to treat swelling and inflammation, and multiple reports have recently been published describing its effectiveness in cancer treatments (Shang et al., 2010; Q. Wang et al., 2018).
 S. lateriflora is used in traditional Native American treatments as a nerve tonic and sedative, with recent studies demonstrating its anticonvulsant and anxiolytic properties (Awad et al., 2003; Zhang et al., 2009).
 Perhaps the most well-known species is S. baicalensis due to its extensive use in traditional Eastern remedies.
 More commonly called Huang Qin in Chinese medicine, the roots of S. baicalensis are prescribed to treat a variety of ailments, including edema, dysentery, pneumonia, jaundice, and more (T. Zhao et al., 2019).
 In clinical studies, S. baicalensis root extracts have been found to exhibit neuroprotective, antibacterial, antitumor, antioxidant, and other beneficial health effects (Tao et al., 2018; Venkatarame Gowda Saralamma et al., 2017; Zhu et al., 2016).

 These beneficial effects can be largely attributed to the bioactive metabolites which these Scutellaria species accumulate in high concentrations (Karimov & Botirov, 2017; Q. Zhao, Chen, et al., 2016).
-4’-hydroxyflavones, which include apigenin and its derivatives, have been isolated from multiple Scutellaria species, but are also widely distributed throughout multiple families in the plant kingdom.
-4’-deoxyflavones however, which includes chrysin and its derivatives, have been demonstrated to be mostly specific to the Scutellaria genus (Q. Zhao, Zhang, et al., 2016).
+4´-hydroxyflavones, which include apigenin and its derivatives, have been isolated from multiple Scutellaria species, but are also widely distributed throughout multiple families in the plant kingdom.
+4´-deoxyflavones however, which includes chrysin and its derivatives, have been demonstrated to be mostly specific to the Scutellaria genus (Q. Zhao, Zhang, et al., 2016).
 Only several species of plants outside of the Scutellaria genus have been found to be capable of synthesizing this class of flavones (Kato et al., 1992; V. M. Rao et al., 2009; Y. K. Rao et al., 2002).
 The specific biological activities of many flavones from both classes has been studied (Lin et al., 2012; Salehi et al., 2019; Shang et al., 2010).
 In addition, the accumulation patterns of these flavones have been characterized for several more well-known Scutellaria species, such as the previously mentioned S. barbata, S. lateriflora, and S. baicalensis (I. Cole et al., 2008; L. Wang et al., 2020).